Ignition Interlock Devices in North Carolina

 Established as a highway safety initiative in 1989, the North Carolina Division of Motor Vehicles (NCDMV) created the State of North Carolina Ignition Interlock Program.
 The objective of the Program is to hold drivers convicted of DWI accountable and to promote public safety.

 However, the program seems to have been turned on its head.
-It has become much more of a method of putting restrictions on people who are otherwise safe to our community.
-The device is a safety device and not a measuring instrument, but the Division of Motor vehicles has begun to consider it an instrument to prove alcohol consumption.
+It has become much more of a method of putting restrictions on people who are otherwise safe in our community.
+The device is a safety device and not a measuring instrument, but the Division of Motor Vehicles has begun to consider it an instrument to prove alcohol consumption.
 That is not what it was designed for, and not its function.

 How does an Ignition Interlock Device work?